Notes on doing AB test properly

 Deciding sample sizes

-In an AB test, what we want usually is to determine the minimum sample size to be able to conclude an experiment given the experiment config.
+As mentioned above, in an AB test what we want is to determine the minimum sample size to be able to conclude an experiment given the experiment config.
 Hence, what we usually do is that we set alpha, beta (power), and our MDE to calculate how many samples do we need to run the AB test.

 Here is how the image looks if we do one-tail test with alpha=5%, beta=20%, and MDE of 0.02

-Min sample size Figure 3: Distribution of difference when by setting alpha=5%, beta=20%, and MDE of 0.02
+Min sample size Figure 4: Distribution of meandifference when by setting alpha=5%, beta=20%, and MDE of 0.02

 Here we observe the following: